cirosantilli/linux-cheat/markup/pandoc/README.md

-#pandoc

-input formats: extended markdown, subset of latex output formats: html, pdf
+Converts between various input and output formats.

+Very good command line interface.

+Many markdown extensions, some useless because there are already standard / "much more common in other engine" ways of doing them like tilde `~~~` code blocks or parenthesis ordered lists `(1)`.

+Input formats:

+- extended markdown
+- subset of LaTeX

+Output formats:

+- HTML
+- PDF

+Ubuntu install:

     sudo aptitude install -y pandoc

-description of markdown flavour:
+Description of markdown flavor:

     man pandoc_markdown

-#output type is recognized by extension
+Output type is recognized by the output extension of the `-o` option.

-generate html from markdown:
+HTML from markdown:

     pandoc a.md -o a.html

-generate pdf from markdown:
+PDF from markdown:

     pandoc a.md -o a.pdf

-#options

-A good default is:
+Good standard invocation:

-    pandoc -s --toc -c pandoc.css -A footer.html -V geometry:margin=1in a.md -o a.html
+    pandoc -s --toc -c main.css -V geometry:margin=1in a.md -o a.html

-- -s : output is standalone. in output html for example,
+- `-s`:                      output is standalone.
+For HTML for example, includes `<html>` and `<body>` tags.
-- includes ``<html>`` and ``<body>`` tags
-- --toc : creates a toc of links to headers,
-- and headers are links to toc and have ids
+- `--toc`:                   create a TOC of links to headers, and headers are links to toc and have ids.
-- -A : include after
+- `-V geometry:margin=1inu`: sets margins.
+Only meaningful for PDFs.

+Other useful options:

+- `-A footer.html `: include after verbatim, i.e. before the `</body>` tag in HTML, or the `\end{document}` in LaTeX, and don't interpret Markdown.
-- -c : link to css
+- `-c main.css`:     relative link to external CSS.
-- -w rst : set input format to rst
+- `-w rst`:          set input format to rst.
-- -V geometry:margin=1in.
-Sets margins.
-Only meaningful for pdfs.